NBDor/ElementSim/README.md

 # ElementSim

 A FastAPI microservice simulating medieval chemistry and crafting with scientific accuracy.
 Combines elements through thermal, chemical, and mechanical processes based on historical understanding.
-Features realistic element interactions, recipe discovery, and skill-based crafting success rates.

 ## Overview